Hakim9509/LuqmanH/README.md

 # 💫 About Me:
-👋 Hi, I’m @LuqmanHakim!<br><br>🎓 Currently I'm studied at UTM Space. <br><br>💼 I'm currently working as a Data Center Operations Engineer<br><br>💻 I enjoy coding in C#, and occasionally work with Python, Java, TypeScript, C++, and PHP — though I wouldn’t call myself a full-time developer.<br><br>🐳 I'm running a personal homelab with several pet projects — always experimenting and learning!<br><br>📫 Want to get in touch?
-Feel free to reach out via<br><br>🛌 Fun fact: I love sleeping.<br>Have you ever slept for more than 14 hours?
-I have — and it was unforgettable.<br><br>
+👋 Hi, I’m @LuqmanHakim!<br><br>🎓 Currently I'm studied at UTM Space. <br><br>💼 I'm currently working as a Data Center Operations Engineer<br><br>💻 I enjoy coding in C#, and occasionally work with Python, Java, TypeScript, C++, and PHP — though I wouldn’t call myself a full-time developer.<br><br>🐳 I'm running a personal homelab with several pet projects — always experimenting and learning!<br><br>🛌 Fun fact: I love sleeping.<br>Have you ever slept for more than 14 hours?
+I have — and it was unforgettable.<br><br>📫 Want to get in touch?
+Feel free to reach out via<br><br>

 ## 🌐 Socials: